 Employees are asked to report conduct that has been reported to them by a student or another employee immediately, including, if known, the names of those involved, names of any witnesses, and the time, place, location and description of the conduct.

 The University will respond to all Formal Complaints of discrimination.

 Any Formal Complaint must be filed not later than one hundred eighty (180) days after the person became aware of the alleged discrimination, harassment or retaliation.
 Prompt filing after an action assists OEI in effectively reviewing the complaint.

 Written complaints are encouraged, but not required.

-Complaints should contain the following information:
+All Formal Complaints must contain the following information:

-(a) Name, address and telephone number of the person filing the complaint.
+(a) Name, address and telephone number of the person filing the complaint;

 (c) The remedy, result or resolution sought.

-If the complaint has not been informally resolved within thirty (30) days of receipt of the complaint, Office of Equity and Inclusion shall confer with the Complainant to determine if they want to proceed with a formal investigation.
+If a Formal Complaint has been filed and it has not been informally resolved within thirty (30) days of receipt of the complaint, the Office of Equity and Inclusion shall confer with the Complainant about how the matter should proceed and whether or not there should be a formal investigation.

 All parties and identified witnesses shall cooperate during the investigation by being available during reasonable business hours to discuss the complaint and provide relevant information requested by the investigator.